The 8th Wonder of the World: Stern King Kong Tutorial

 Light the locks for this multiball at the center ramp by completing the drop targets when “light kong lock” is lit (requiring two completions for the first multiball of a game).
 The first multiball lights all three locks instantly but subsequent multiballs require the drop targets to be completed once for each lock.

-King Kong multiball is ideally played as a controlled multiball but there’s nothing wrong with playing it with minimal control either.
-At the start of the multiball, all shots are lit green to score arrow awards with the side ramp scoring a Kong award worth 5x the arrow award.
-Once all arrow awards have been scored, the center ramp will light to relock the ball and increase jackpots by 2x for 20 seconds.
+King Kong multiball is ideally played as a controlled multiball.
+At the start of the multiball, the left orbit, center ramp, and cave shots are lit green to score arrow awards with the side ramp scoring a Kong award worth 5x the arrow award.
+Once all arrow awards have been scored, the center ramp will light to relock the ball and multiply jackpots by 2x for 20 seconds.
+All of the arrow awards and Kong awards add to the jackpot value.

-The jackpots can only be lit by completing the drop targets and are lit at two shots: the punchback shot (1x), and the cliffs ramp (2x) – which requires strategic action button usage to collect by pressing the button just after hitting the right orbit to send a ball to the mini-flipper.
+The jackpots can only be lit by hitting a drop target and are lit at two shots: the punchback shot (1x), and the cliffs ramp (2x) - and it can be further multiplied through the relock method or by starting 2x scoring.
 After scoring either jackpot, the side ramp is lit to score a super jackpot worth 2x the jackpot value + all arrow awards scored prior.
+The super jackpot lights for 30 seconds and its timer decreases every time one is lit, after which the drop targets will be lit for "light jackpot" again (but all four drop targets must be cleared for subsequent jackpots).

 Spider Pit Multiballs

-There are three different pit multiballs but all of them score about the same, typically averaging around 20M to 30M if played well.
+There are three different pit multiballs.
+The first two score about the same, typically averaging around 20M to 30M if played well, but giant spider multiball - the bottom of the three inserts - is in a league of its own when it comes to scoring and can blow up the game if played well.
 Jackpots during all three multiballs are scored at the pit targets.

 - 2-Legged Lizard: Shoot the pit three times to collect awards and light jackpot.
 Lit shots increase the jackpot.